 - utilization of highly effective oral, visual, and written communication techniques - stimulation of critical thinking and problem solving - encouragement of conceptual comprehension as well as factual recall - encouragement of students to raise questions and express ideas - performance of duties with enthusiasm and energy b.
-Innovation utilization of new technology to improve teaching effectiveness c.
+Innovation c.
 Impact Upon Students